Aluminum Sulfate: Industrial Forms, Properties, and Applications

 Ferric Aluminum Sulfate

 Ferric aluminum sulfate is an industrial form of aluminum sulfate that incorporates iron, primarily in the ferric (Fe³⁺) state, within its composition.
-It is generally represented as Al₂(SO₄)₃·xH₂O, with the presence of ferric sulfate components such as Fe₂(SO₄)₃, where x denotes the number of water molecules, typically ranging from 14 to 18 in hydrated grades.
-Iron content varies by production source and raw material quality, with industrial specifications commonly reporting 0.1% to over 1% Fe₂O₃ equivalent.
+It is generally represented as Al₂(SO₄)₃·xH₂O, with industrial iron content commonly reported as 0.1% to over 1% Fe₂O₃ equivalent.

 Dehydrated Aluminum Sulfate

-Dehydrated aluminum sulfate, also referred to as anhydrous aluminum sulfate, is produced by removing bound water from hydrated aluminum sulfate through controlled thermal treatment or vacuum drying.
-The resulting compound conforms to the base formula Al₂(SO₄)₃, with dehydration temperatures typically in the range of 300–400 °C, sufficient to expel crystal water without decomposing the sulfate structure.
+Dehydrated aluminum sulfate, also referred to as anhydrous aluminum sulfate, is produced by removing bound water from hydrated aluminum sulfate through controlled thermal treatment.
+The resulting material conforms to the base formula Al₂(SO₄)₃ and exhibits higher active aluminum concentration.

 Industrial Applications of Aluminum Sulfate